 Widen the Funnel and Close the Gaps: The Summit-CityMD Combo Sees "Big Apple" Opportunity through Integrated Care Delivery

 Private equity-funded delivery models are emerging to create more integrated care models that position well for value-based contracting.
 These new "asset-light" and consumer-oriented business models are changing healthcare's competitive dynamics for the better.
-This is occurring even in highly fragmented, intensly competitive marketplaces like metropolitan New York.
+This is occurring even in highly fragmented, intensely competitive marketplaces like metropolitan New York.

 The August 2019 merger of New Jersey-based Summit Medical Group (SMG) and New York-based CityMD seeks to attract customers through lower-cost, more convenient, highly coordinated care services.
 Their success in doing so will challenge traditional healthcare delivery models that emphasize market leverage over customer service to drive patient volume and revenues.